What is the 20 Million Yen Problem?

 The most potent tool you will have at your disposal to help you achieve these large targets is compound growth, so the sooner you start, the better.

-The first step in tackling your retirement shortfall is understanding how your shortfall is.
-You can get started by using our online retirement calculator to get a basic idea of how much you should have saved by the time you plan to retire.
+The first step is to understand how big your shortfall may be.
+You can use our retirement calculator to get an idea of how much you should save by the time you retire.
+We’ve included the calculator below for your convenience.

 Argentum is Japan’s premier licensed financial planning firm serving the expat community.
 We advise on portable and tax-efficient private retirement plans designed for the modern mobile workforce.
 We’d be happy to help you get started on a fulfilling financial future.